Kollur Kala

 Kollur Kala is a 1991 Indian Kannada-language action film, directed by Om Sai Prakash.
-The story was penned by Thirunavukkarasu.
+The story was written by Thirunavukkarasu.
 The film stars Shashikumar and Malashri, with Vidyashri playing a key supporting role.

-The film's music was composed by Upendra Kumar and the audio was launched on the Lahari Music banner.
+The film's music was composed by Upendra Kumar and the audio was launched under the Lahari Music banner.
 The film was a remake of the Tamil film Maruthu Pandi (1990).